kixlab/flagship-AI-3rd/README.md

-# KIXLAB Flagship AI 2018 - Seongho Park
+# KIXLAB Flagship AI 2018 - 3rd Project

 ## Goal

-Sentence of words -> One category of VRM (one of 8)
+Classify a input sentence into one of 8 VRM categories

 - Indexing 10 thousands of corpus (from TV Show, etc)
 - Word Embedding